hungptit/fastgrep/README.md

 * GNU grep 3.1
 * ag 2.2.0
 * rg 0.10.0
-* fgrep master branch.
+* fast-grep master branch.

 **Note: The benchmark results are collected in a big and busy development server with 88 cores and network storage.**

 #### Searching for text pattern from a Mark Twain's book ####

 This benchmark only measures the performance of each command using a single thread.
 We can easily see that
-* fgrep is the fastest command, however, the gap between fgrep and ripgrep is only about 10%.
+* fast-grep is the fastest command, however, the gap between fast-grep and ripgrep is only about 10%.
 * ag is the slowest command and I cannot include ucg in our benchmark because the Linux server has the old version of glibc and gcc compiler.

 ``` shell